ximing21/207-Group/README.md

-# Time Management & To-do List Project
+# Time!
+Todo (Time Management & To-do List Project)

 ## Project Description
 Welcome to our Time Management & To-Do List Project!
 This application is designed to help users effectively manage their tasks through a minimalist design and user-friendly features.
 It's perfect for students, professionals, or anyone looking to streamline their day.